RickStormBringer/ivybch/docs/language/Types.md

 * **Number**: an integer between -2147483647 and 2147483647, inclusive.

-* **Value**: Some amount of Bitcoins (or, more precisely, some amount of satoshis).
-Parameters of type *Value* represent actual Bitcoins that are locked up in a contract.
+* **Value**: Some amount of BitcoinCashs (or, more precisely, some amount of satoshis).
+Parameters of type *Value* represent actual BitcoinCashs that are locked up in a contract.

 * **HashableType**: any type which can be passed to hash functions: **Bytes**, **PublicKey**, **Sha256(T)**, **Sha1(T)**, and **Ripemd160(T)**.